 Your door is always open, regardless of your business or support hours.
-Today’s customers ask questions at any time of the day or night and wait for you to respond, but not for too long.
+Today’s customers ask questions at any time of the day or night and wait for you to respond – but not for long.
 And the way customers contact you can vary, too.
-You choose the channels, and from those, the customer selects which works best for them.
+You choose the channels and from those, the customer selects what works best for them.

-It becomes incredibly frustrating to have multiple means of contacting a business and having to repeat oneself, and it's one reason why omnichannel support is more than an industry buzzword.
-It's the new standard.
-In a report by Loudhouse, 63% of respondents expected to have a choice of channels, and a 50% expected their service rep to have access to previous interactions with the company.
-An omnichannel support strategy and solution allows you to offer multiple channels, but also to recognise your customer each time they walk through the door—any door—and provide a seamless customer experience.
+It becomes incredibly frustrating when there are multiple means of contacting a business but you have to repeat yourself on different channels.
+In fact, that’s one reason why omnichannel support is more than just an industry buzzword.
+It’s the new standard.
+In a report by Loudhouse, 63% of respondents expect to have a choice of channels and a 50% expect their service rep to have access to previous interactions with the company.
+An omnichannel support strategy and solution allows you to offer multiple channels but also recognise your customer every time they walk through the door – any door – and provide a seamless customer experience.

-An omnichannel solution integrates channels to end siloed conversations and allows your team to reference the customer's history.
-Beyond that, the transparency and centralised data gained from an omnichannel solution allow you to take a bigger picture view of your support.
-You can begin to find efficiencies, improve productivity and satisfaction, and to proactively look for ways to reduce the number of contacts that require a human touch.
+An omnichannel solution not only brings all your channels together to end siloed conversations but also allows your team to reference the customer’s history.
+Beyond that, the transparency and centralised data gained from an omnichannel solution can also help you see the bigger picture of the support you provide.
+You can start finding efficiencies, improve productivity and satisfaction, and proactively look for ways to reduce the number of contacts that require a human touch.

-Read our guide to omnichannel support to learn:
+Read our guide on omnichannel support to learn: